 St. Johns County has been wholly inclusive of all agency feedback.
-No agencies or types of agencies were excluded from participating or providing input in the process of preparing the PY2023 Annual Action Plan.
+No agencies or types of agencies were excluded from participating or providing input in preparing the PY2025 Annual Action Plan.

 Other local/regional/state/federal planning efforts considered when preparing the Plan